Installation Methods for Maximum Safety

 Step 2: Secure the wire

 Fairy lights need minimal securing, as the wire is lightweight and won't sag.
-Use small pieces of
+Use small pieces of clear tape or adhesive mounting dots at strategic points:

 - Corners and edges